RuleWorld/BNG_vscode_extension/README.md

 ## Installation

+The extension can be found in the marketplace as BNGL-grammar.
+This is subject to change.

-The extension is not on the VSCode marketplace yet.
-You can either clone the repo and place it under your VSCode extensions folder or you can use it in debug mode.
+You can also clone the repo and place it under your VSCode extensions folder or you can use it in debug mode.

 To use it in debug mode: